-Let's take a look at Thor Industries (THO), which was added to the Zacks Rank #1 list on June 29, 2021.
+Let's take a look at Matador Resources (MTDR), which was added to the Zacks Rank #1 list on June 29, 2021.

-For fiscal 2021, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.90 to $10.45 per share.
-THO boasts an average earnings surprise of 45.9%.
+For fiscal 2021, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased -$0.09 to $2.66 per share.
+MTDR boasts an average earnings surprise of 133.3%.

-Earnings are expected to grow 120.5% for the current fiscal year, while revenue is projected to increase 45.5%.
+Earnings are forecasted to see growth of 375% for the current fiscal year, and sales are expected to increase 38.4%.

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Thor Industries should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Matador Resources should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.